Rain trees in Mumbai being killed by poison, say activists

-Two activists allege that the trees are being killed by chemical injections, in order to harvest wood from them
+Two activists believe that there is a serious effort being made to finish the trees off by pumping chemical poison into it, in order to harvest wood from them

 Tree lovers in the city are alleging that rain trees are being systematically killed, so that they can be used for wood.
 Kshitij Ashtekar, a senior manager at Accenture, had conducted a survey of 611 rain trees in the city, and he determined that more than half of them were dying or were dead.

 Ashtekar noticed that a rain tree near Kach Pada bus stop on Link Road, Malad (West) had lost all its leaves within 2-3 days and started dying.
 He alleges it was pumped with a chemical poison.
 Pic/Sameer Markande

 While fungal and pest infections were thought to be the main reasons, Ashtekar’s recent observations have led him to believe that there is an effort to finish the trees off.
 Ashtekar had earlier surveyed trees on arterial roads in the western suburbs (see box).